Yes we have a Capital Gains Tax tool! You can find it here on the platform:

 - Head to the clients overview page and select 'Capital gains'

-2. When in the Capital gains tool, you will now see 3 dots on accounts where you can calculate CGT.
+2. When in the Capital gains tool, you will see 3 dots on accounts where you can calculate CGT.
 Click these dots, and select the 'Capital Gains Scenario Tool' button

 3. You can then select an asset in the clients account, enter the units the client is thinking about selling and you will be met with a total gain/loss at the bottom of the page

-4. You can now download the spreadsheet which can be used for your reporting or records.
+4. You can download the spreadsheet which can be used for your reporting or records.

 Target Cash Amount